 This sunflower field may be one of the nicest in the area.
 Clear Meadow Farms in Jarrettsville, MD (odd years) and Monkton, MD (even years) is easily accessible from the road, and perfect for gorgeous photos of endless sunflower fields.
 This is not a pick-your-own field.
 Sunflowers will eventually be harvested for their seeds.
 However, there are two things that make this sunflower field unique:

 - Peak bloom is much later than the other sunflower fields in Maryland and Virginia, usually at the beginning to mid-September.

 - These sunflowers are much shorter than some of the other varieties you will encounter (most notably at McKee Beshers WMA).
 The nice thing about that is you can easily get great photos with your kids.

-- The sunflower fields rotate every other year.
+- Pre-COVID, the sunflower fields rotated every other year.
 Both sunflower field locations are amazingly gorgeous, but the location on even years is completely iconic (the fields are larger).
 Post-COVID there appears to be one field and the sunflower event has turned into a more formal community and charity event.. which is awesome!

-- Here is the Google Map link to the even year fields: https://goo.gl/maps/dvDWtfUcyKG2
+- Here is the Google Map link to the most recent fields: https://goo.gl/maps/dvDWtfUcyKG2